-Mr. Carlos Martínez, Mayor of Soria and UCLG Special Envoy of the UCLG Presidency
+Mr. Carlos Martínez, Mayor of Soria and UCLG Special Envoy of the UCLG Presidency eZhce Civilization a Together as er 2022

 H.E.
 Mr. Manuel Montobbio de Balanzó, Chair of the Rapporteur Group on External Relations of the Committee of Ministers of the Council of Europe